19hours/sg-statutes/Acts/Electronic Transactions Act.md

 Matter

-1.

-Part II
+1. Part II

 The creation or execution of a will

-2.

-Part II
+2. Part II

 Negotiable instruments, documents of title, bills of exchange, promissory notes, consignment notes, bills of lading, warehouse receipts or any transferable document or instrument that entitles the bearer or beneficiary to claim the delivery of goods or the payment of a sum of money

-3.

-Part II
+3. Part II

 The creation, performance or enforcement of an indenture, declaration of trust or power of attorney, with the exception of implied, constructive and resulting trusts

-4.

-Part II
+4. Part II

 Any contract for the sale or other disposition of immovable property, or any interest in such property

-5.

-Part II
+5. Part II

 The conveyance of immovable property or the transfer of any interest in immovable property.

+[ETA, s.
+4; UN, Art.
+2(2)]

 SECOND SCHEDULE

 Sections 2, 20 and 21

-Specified Security Procedures
+Specified security procedures

 1\.
 Digital signatures, as defined in the Third Schedule.

 THIRD SCHEDULE

-Sections 20 and 21 and paragraph 1 of the Second Schedule
+Sections 20 and 21, paragraph 1 of the Second Schedule and paragraph 1 of the Fourth Schedule

-Digital Signatures
+Digital signatures

-Part 1
+Part I

 General